habazut/dcc-ardu/README.md

 To utilize this sketch, simply download a zip file of this repository and open the file DCCpp_Uno.ino within the DCCpp_Uno folder using your Arduino IDE.
 Please do not rename the folder containing the sketch code, nor add any files to that folder.
 The Arduino IDE relies on the structure and name of the folder to properly display and compile the code.

-The version on the Master branch is currently 1.2.1haba1:
+The version on the Master branch is currently 1.3.0+haba:

 * Supports both the Arduino Uno and Arduino Mega (Mega untested)
 * Built-in configuration for both the original Arduino Motor Shield as well as a Pololu MC33926 Motor Shield
 * Built-in configuration and support of Ethernet Shields (for use with Mega only, untested)
-* Programming in Service mode is currently definitely not working on the 1.2.1haba1 release.
-It was sketchy at best in the origial DCC++ project because of timing issues.
+* Fixed: CV write in service mode (bitwise and bytewise)
+* Fixed: CV read in service mode (direct byte)

 For more information on the overall DCC++ system, please follow the links in the PDF file.